mariuswatz/ITP2013Parametric/README.md

 Contact e-mail: marius at mariuswatz dot com<br />
 Class hours: Mondays 6:00pm – 8:55pm

+## November 13

+**Discovered and fixed:** Nightmare bug in which UFace would calculate arbitray face normals.
+(Embarrassing: I sorted the vertex ID array.)
+All recent builds are likely to contain the bug, so please download the most recent build (any build after Nov 12.)

+**Added:** Early (not heavily tested) versions of new classes I think will prove helpful in the future:

+- UGeoGroup: Records UGeo mesh operations like quadstrip and trianglefan to facilitate subsequent manipulation.
+- UGeoSelector: Tool to select faces in a UGeo mesh, including faces connected to a given face.
+Provides tools to draw a preview of the selection and to "grow" the current selection to include adjacent faces.
+- UEdgeList / UEdge: Tools to represent the unique edges in a UGeo mesh.
+All UEdges store a record of faces connected to the edge, making it possible to find the connected faces for any given face.

+I have yet to create Processing examples showing this functionality, but curious souls can look in "src-modelbuilderMk2-Test" to see test code.

 ## November 12

 Added ITP-Workshops, which will contain code from workshops I teach at ITP.
 Code from this weekend's "Sound as Data" workshop can be found there.